MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Using a partial buffer rather than a complete buffer may require adapting the code of the application, since rendering a graphical element may require multiple passes.
 If the application uses MWT, a :ref:`custom render policy <section_render_policy>` has to be used.

+Besides, the `GraphicsContext.readPixel() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/GraphicsContext.html#readPixel-int-int->`_
+and the `GraphicsContext.readPixels() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/GraphicsContext.html#readPixels-int:A-int-int-int-int-int-int->`_ APIs
-Besides, the following MicroUI API can not be used in partial buffer mode: `Painter.drawDisplayRegion() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Painter.html>`_.
+can not be used on the graphics context of the display in partial buffer mode.
-Indeed, this API allows to draw a region of the display by reading the content of the back buffer.
-In partial buffer mode, we cannot rely on the current content of the back buffer as it doesn’t contain what is seen on the screen.
+Indeed, we cannot rely on the current content of the back buffer as it doesn't contain what is seen on the screen.

+Likewise, the `Painter.drawDisplayRegion() <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/Painter.html>`_ API can not be used in partial buffer mode.
+Indeed, this API reads the content of the back buffer in order to draw a region of the display.
-Instead of relying on the drawings which were performed previously, this API should be avoided and all the drawings should be performed again.
+Instead of relying on the drawings which were performed previously, this API should be avoided and the drawings should be performed again.

 Using a partial buffer can have a significant impact on animation performance.
 Refer to :ref:`section_animations` for more information on the development of animations in an application.